vielmetti/commonplace/content/ann-arbor/coffee/Argus-Farm-Stop.md

 http://www.argusfarmstop.com/

-Argus is working on a second location to be at Packard at Dewey, where Clague's Grocery was once upon a time.
+Argus has a second location to be at Packard at Dewey, where Clague's Grocery was once upon a time.
+Drink your coffee and buy vegetables right close to home.